Preservation of Loewy Diagrams Under Exact Functors: Preservation of Loewy Diagrams

 \subsection{Induction Functors}

-The main result of this section will be sufficient conditions under which the induction functor (recall Equation \eqref{Eq:Ind}) $\mcF_A:\mcC \to \Rep A$ for some commutative algebra object $A \in \mcC$ which is a direct sum of invertible objects preserves Loewy diagrams.
-We will refer to such commutative algebra objects as commutative simple current algebra objects.
+The main result of this section will be sufficient conditions under which the induction functor (recall Equation \eqref{Eq:Ind}) $\mcF_A:\mcC \to \Rep A$ for some commutative algebra object $A \in \mcC$ which is a direct sum over a closed collection of invertible objects preserves Loewy diagrams.
+That is, we assume

+where $\{U_i\}_{i \in \mcI}$ is a closed collection of invertible objects in $\mcC$ as in Subsection \ref{subsec:inv}.
+We will refer to such commutative algebra objects as commutative simple current algebra objects and we will say $A$ has no fixed points (or is fixed point free) when all $U_i, i\in \mcI$ have no fixed points.
 We will begin by establishing two necessary lemmas for our main result.
-First, we determine when the induction functor associated to a commutative simple current algebra object $A= \bigoplus_{i \in \mcI} U_i\in \mcC$ preserves simplicity of objects through a generalization of \cite[Proposition 3.4]{CR}. \begin{lemma} Let $\mcC$ be a braided category and $A= \bigoplus_{i \in \mcI} U_i\in \mcC$ a commutative simple current algebra object which is simple as a left $A$-module over itself and has no fixed points.
+First, we determine when the induction functor associated to a commutative simple current algebra object preserves simplicity of objects through a generalization of \cite[Proposition 3.4]{CR} and \cite[Propositions 4.4 \& 4.5]{CKM}: \begin{lemma} Let $\mcC$ be a braided category and $A= \bigoplus_{i \in \mcI} U_i\in \mcC$ a commutative simple current algebra object which is simple as a left $A$-module over itself and has no fixed points.
 Then we have the following: \begin{itemize} \item $\mcF_A:\mcC \to \Rep A$ preserves simplicity. \item If every object in $\mcC$ contains a simple subobject then $N \in \Rep A$ is simple only if $N \cong \mcF_A(M)$ for some simple $M \in \mcC$. \item Suppose $A$ contains $\mathds{1}$ as a summand and let $M,N \in \mcC$ be simple, then $\mcF_A(M) \cong \mcF_A(N)$ iff $M \cong U_i \otimes N$ for some $i \in \mcI$. \end{itemize} \end{lemma} \begin{proof} Let $M \in \mcC$ be simple and suppose $\mcF_A(M) \in \Rep A$ admits a proper subobject $X \stackrel{\iota}{\hookrightarrow} \mcF_A(M)$.
 This induces a $\mcC$-morphism via the forgetful functor:

 It follows from Lemma \ref{Lem:inv} that $U_i \otimes M$ is simple for all $i \in \mcI$ so we must have